Today I’m sharing a variety of activities to help you get the most out of your unifix cubes.

 I printed some addition flash cards and cut them apart.
 When I set out a card, my Four modeled the addition fact using two different colors of unifix cubes.
 Then he was allowed to write the answer on a stack of sticky notes using a permanent marker (the marker was the big attraction).

 We definitely aren’t working on math facts yet (not even close!), but this was a great introduction to the concept of addition.
 Plus a nice opportunity to practice writing those numbers.
 (If you’re interested in some simple number writing worksheets for extra practice, check out this post.)

 7 – Find ways to make 10 (or another number)

 I was truly surprised (okay, shocked) at how well my Four did with this.
 It tells me I need to up my game with him and do some more thoughtful math activities.
-I printed this simple “ways to make 6” printable from The Linton Academy.
+I printed a simple “ways to make 6” printable from The Linton Academy.
 Then I showed him how we could use 3 green cubes and 3 yellow cubes to make a sum of 6.
 He wrote down the two numbers in the blanks to show the fact “3+3.”
 Then we kept rearranging the cubes to make new facts.
 He actually did most of it on his own.
 (When did this little boy grow up?!)

 8 – Race to 20